+Coming in a variety of forms, hallucinogens are typically taken orally or can be smoked.
+Some of the most commonly abused hallucinogens among students include hallucinogenic mushrooms, MDMA (ecstasy), and LSD.
 Psilocybin (mushrooms) and mescaline (peyote) induce effects similar to LSD.
-Mushrooms are usually ingested after being cured or ground into a pill, whereas mescaline is cut into dried slices of peyote cacti or pressed into tablet form
+Mushrooms are usually ingested after being cured or ground into a pill, whereas mescaline is cut into dried slices of peyote cacti or pressed into a tablet form

-Ecstasy (MDMA) can produce hallucinatory effects in higher dosages, although it is primarily used as an entactogen or empathogen, a class of drugs that refers to their ability to reduce social anxiety by inducing empathy and a sense of connectedness with others.
-Although deaths due to ecstasy are rare, past deaths have been preceded by hyperthermia, water poisoning (due to over hydration in anticipation of hyperthermia) and accidental deaths
+Ecstasy (MDMA) can produce hallucinatory effects in higher dosages, although it is primarily used as an entactogen or empathogen, a class of drugs with the ability to reduce social anxiety by inducing empathy and a sense of connectedness with others.
+Although deaths due to ecstasy are rare, past deaths have been preceded by hyperthermia, water poisoning (due to over-hydration in anticipation of hyperthermia), and accidental deaths

-PCP puts users in a trance-like state in higher dosages.
+PCP or phencyclidine, a type of synthetic dissociative drug, causes distortions in a person’s sensory perceptions, consciousness, memory and motor activity, and produces feelings of detachment from one’s body and the surrounding environment.
+When taken in higher dosages, PCP puts users in a trance-like state.
 Relatively unpredictable in its effects, PCP can either cause users to become incredibly detached or animated, sometimes feeling invincible or that they possess extraordinary strength.